-The parent/guardian is notified immediately, and the student must be removed from the campus.
+The parent/guardian is notified as soon as possible, and the student must be removed from the campus.
 A parent conference will be required before the student is readmitted to school.
-Students who are suspended out of school, are permitted to do their assignments which will be posted on the individual classes Google Classroom.
+Students who are suspended out of school, must notify their teachers via email to get the classwork they will miss.
 All assignments that are posted on Google Classroom are due on the assigned due date and all tests will be made up on the return day.
 Students will not be allowed extra time to make up any work that was done in class (science labs, quizzes etc.).
 A student on out-of-school suspension may not participate in practice, rehearsal, or athletic or extra-curricular events on the day(s) or evening(s) of the suspension.

+Disciplinary Probation

-Disciplinary Probation: Out of concern for the individual and her potential for growth, private conferences involving the student, parent/guardian, teacher(s) (if appropriate), and Administration are held for serious or chronic disciplinary matters.
-If a student's conduct warrants disciplinary probation, either because of a single serious incident or an accumulation of lesser infractions, terms are discussed in conference and confirmed in writing.
-Specific terms may include:
+Out of concern for the individual and their potential for growth, private conferences involving the student, parent/guardian, teacher(s) (if appropriate), and Administration are held for serious or chronic disciplinary matters.
+If a student's conduct warrants disciplinary probation, either because of a single serious incident, or an accumulation of infractions, terms are discussed in the conference and confirmed in writing.
+Specific terms may include but are not limited to: